Introduction

 Comments

 Comments are useful when coding.
-By using comments, the code structure will improve.
-Furthermore, it helps comprehensibility for third party:
+By using comments, the code structure will be more defined.
+Furthermore, it helps comprehensibility for third parties to the code:

 –- comment